 Foucault in ‘The Masked Philosopher’ (1980)

 Heterotopia is being explored by artists in paintings, collages, photographs, films and installations.
 I have written a brief introduction to some of these artists’ work – art essay cont pdf.
-Examples of work inspired by heterotopia include the following:
+Examples of art inspired by heterotopia include:

 Knut’s wider work is explored in:

 2. Fiona Ackerman’s paintings have explored the art studio and gardens through the lens of heterotopia.

 3. Many of Vincent J Stoker’s photographs re-interpret heterotopia.

 4. French artist Thierry Fournier explores heterotopia as a network of interfaces and surfaces intimately coupling people and diverse forms of technology.

 5. Lien Truong’s paintings include work that embraces heterotopias ‘as sites that mirror, distort, and invert other spaces‘.